X Factor (Romanian TV series)

 X Factor is a Romanian television music talent show contested by aspiring pop singers drawn from public auditions based on The X Factor series.
 It is broadcast on the Antena 1 channel in Romania.

 The competition is open to both solo artists and groups and has no upper age limit.
-Each judge is assigned one of three categories; the criteria for each has varied between seasons.
+Each judge is assigned one of four categories (three in the first five seasons); the criteria for each has varied between seasons.
 Throughout the live shows, the judges act as mentors to their category, helping to decide song choices, styling, and staging, while judging contestants from the other categories; they also compete to ensure that their act wins the competition, thus making them the winning judge.

 The original judging panel line-up in 2011 consisted of Adrian Sînă, Paula Seling, and Mihai Morar.
 In May 2012, it was announced that Morar, Sînă, and Seling had all left and would not be returning for the second season.
 On 15 June, before auditions began, Dan Bittman, Delia Matache and Cheloo were confirmed as the three new judges.
 When the show was revived in 2014, Bittman and Cheloo were replaced by Horia Brenciu and Ștefan Bănică, Jr.

-On July 12, 2016 it was announced that Carla's Dreams will join the jury panel as the fourth judge.
-Horia Brenciu and Carla's Dreams were replaced in 2020 with Loredana Groza and X Factor Romanian - season 3 winner, Florin Ristei.
+On 12 July 2016 it was announced that Carla's Dreams will join the jury panel as the fourth judge.
+Horia Brenciu and Carla's Dreams were replaced in 2020 with Loredana Groza and season 3 winner, Florin Ristei.
+In season 11 Ristei and Loredana were replaced by Puya and Marius Moga.

 Format

-The competition is split into three categories: Solo Singers aged 16–24, Solo Singers aged 25 and over and Vocal Groups.
-Before the Judges' houses stage each judge gets one category which he will be mentoring.
+The competition is split into four categories: Girls, Boys, Groups and Singers over 25 years.
+Before the Judges' houses stage each judge got one category which they mentored.

 Stages for season 1-3

-There are 5 stages to X Factor competition:
+There were 5 stages to X Factor competition: